frozensheep/rightmoveADF/README.md

 Rightmove will provide you with a PEM certificate/password and Network ID to use in the requests.

+All values that you set will be checked against what the API expects and return exceptions if the wrong data type is set.

 ## Todo

 - Add in option to set verbose mode on the request to help track errors with certificates.
+- Add in a pre-send validation check for required fields.

 ## Known Issues
 None.